Basic Setup

 hwv.start();

-At a minimum you need to pass the name of the #div element we just created to the containerId parameter of the WebViewer constructor.
-If you are leveraging the streaming capabilities of the HOOPS Server you would specify the URI of the Stream Cache Server with the endpointUri parameter but in this case we are just loading an SCS file that doesn’t require streaming from the server.
+At a minimum, you need to pass the name of the #div element we just created to the containerId parameter of the WebViewer constructor, as well as the enginePath which points to the location of engine.esm.js.
+If you are leveraging the streaming capabilities of the HOOPS Server, you would specify the URI of the Stream Cache Server with the endpointUri parameter.
+However, in this case we are just loading an SCS file that doesn’t require streaming from the server.
 In the Communicator package, see the /content/model_data directory for the location of this file (the built-in webserver of the HOOPS Server is configured to serve files from this directory).

 A full list of parameters is available in the Reference Manual.
 Some of them will also be discussed in the next chapter and throughout the rest of this Programming Guide.